Costa Rica and The Panama Canal

 The following day, we will round the peninsula’ most southern point to enter Gulfo Dulce, or Sweet Gulf.
 The large bay hugs pristine beaches, rivers and tall evergreen forest, a protected area known as the Golfo Dulce Forest Reserve.
 As one of the wettest places on Earth with over 200 inches/5000 mm of rainfall a year, the Golfo Dulce Forest Reserve boasts some of the tallest ancient trees.
 Established in 1979, the Golfo Dulce Forest Reserve was created to protect the lowland forested areas that surround the gulf – the reserve also connecting other national parks in the area.
 We visit a private reserve called Casa Orquideas (Orchid House), akin to a botanical garden adjoining Piedras Blancas National Park.
 A hike in Casa Orquideas allows you to appreciate colourful orchids, heliconias, palms, and all the tropical wildlife such as toucans, macaws, tanagers, and honey creepers that feed from the flowers.
 The warm tropical waters in the gulf are a popular playground for dolphins - perfect for snorkelling, paddle-boarding, kayaking, and Zodiac cruising.

 Three million years ago, the Isthmus of Panama emerged from the sea and changed the world forever.
 It divided an ocean and joined two continents together, triggering one of the most important natural evolution events in the history of the world.
 Today, this narrow land bridge in Central America is home to more species of birds and trees than the whole of North America.
-Panama is of course world-famous for its 77-kilometre (48-mile) canal that connects the Pacific Ocean with the Atlantic Ocean.
+Panama is of course world-famous for its 77 km / 48 mi canal that connects the Pacific Ocean with the Atlantic Ocean.

 Panama’s history has been formed by a rich pre-Columbian era for more than 12,000 years.
 Early cultures in Panama were the Monagrillo, the Cueva and the Conte, particularly famous for their pottery, which was the first in the Americas.
 The first European claiming the territory of today’s Panama was Rodrigo de Bastidas, coming from Colombia’s Atlantic coast in 1501.
-A year later Columbus was sailing from Honduras over Costa Rica along the Caribbean shore to Panama to map this coastline.
-He discovered the Chagres River and after two months he reached the bay of Portobelo.
 In 1513 Vasco Nuñez de Balboa became the first Spaniard to see the Pacific Ocean from the top of a hill.
-Four days later he and his men stood at the shores of the new ocean.
-In 1519 Panama City was founded and became an important hub on the way from Peru to Spain.
-The Peruvian Inca gold and silver was shipped on the Pacific to Panama City, crossed the Isthmus overland before being shipped again to Spain.
+Four days later he and his men stood at the shores of the Pacific Ocean.
+In 1519 Panama City was founded, and became an important hub for seized goods making its way from Peru to Spain.

-In 1671 the notorious English buccaneer Henry Morgan looted and completely destroyed Panama City.
-These ruins of Panama la Vieja (Old Panama) are nowadays open to visitors.
-In the same decade, a new Panama City was constructed 10 kilometres (6.2 miles) away on a better suited place – today’s Casco Viejo.
+In 1671, English buccaneer Henry Morgan looted and completely destroyed Panama City.
+These ruins of Old Panama (Panama la Vieja) are open to visitors.
+In the same decade, a new city and what’s today known as Casco Viejo was constructed 10 km / 6.2 mi away from Panama la Vieja.

 Miraflores Visitor Centre and Colonial City Tour at “Casco Viejo”